How to Trademark a Business Name: The Complete 5-Step Guide

 3. Prepare & File Your Application

-With your name and classes settled, it’s time to go official:
+With your name and classes settled, gather the essential information:

 - Complete the application form on your national IP portal (e.g., USPTO's Trademark Electronic Application System, EUIPO's e-Filing).

-- Provide a specimen showing real-world use, such as a label, website screenshot, or brochure.
+- Provide a specimen showing real-world use, such as a label, website screenshot, or brochure (if required by your jurisdiction).

 - Pay the required fees, which vary by jurisdiction and number of classes.

-If you plan to expand abroad, consider an International (Madrid) application to designate multiple countries in one filing.
+If you plan to expand abroad, consider an International application through the Madrid System to designate multiple countries in one filing.

 4. Navigate Examination & Publication